For more on this topic, please also see our page on aging skin, here.

 Plus other plant extracts, moisturizers and hydrators to go along with the above ingredients, for a ‘balanced’ treatment.

 What causes wrinkles and lines?
 Can they be prevented?

 A wrinkle is basically a fold, ridge or crease in the skin.
 Wrinkles naturally form as we age.
 Our cells slow down their reproduction timelines, which affects how much of them we have.
 This problem is multiplied by the fact that external damage, such as from UV exposure, ruins the cells we already have.
 See our article on free radical damage for more information on how this works.

 Generally, the wrinkling process starts in our 20s, when our skin becomes less elastic, weaker and thinner.
-It produces less collagen and elastin, thanks to fewer fibroblasts, which are responsible for signaling these ‘building blocks’ of our dermal layers.
+It produces less collagen and elastin, thanks to fewer fibroblasts, which are responsible for signalling these ‘building blocks’ of our dermal layers.
 A loss of hyaluronic acid creates dehydration in the skin (primarily from not being able to hold onto water).
 This leads to the appearance of wrinkles because, without water, skin doesn’t ‘plump’ as much.
 To make matters worse, we start to lose fat and muscle, which is what gives our face its ‘lift’ and ‘shape.’

 There are different types of wrinkles, and they form in different ways.
 These can be categorized into the following: